-Her father however, who was also attacked and narrowly avoided death has forgiven his daughter, believing she was coerced by 18-year-old Charlie Wilkinson and did not have any choice than to participate in his actions.
-A claim that unfortunately few agree with and Erin Caffey remains to be viewed as a brutal teenage killer who planned the murder of the very people who brought her into this world.
+Her father, however, who was also attacked and narrowly avoided death has forgiven his daughter, believing she behavior by 18-year-old Charlie Wilkinson and did not have any choice than to participate in his actions.
+A claim that unfortunately, few agree with and Erin Caffey remains to be viewed as a brutal teenage killer who planned the murder of the very people who brought her into this world.
 For many, this is a crime that is unforgivable.

 In Malmquist’s research, he reported that it is common for adolescents who have committed parricide to think that the police will automatically think someone else was to blame and not to look at them as the perpetrator.
 Furthermore, a distinct lack of long-term planning is evident in these crimes with little thought going into the aftermath of the murder.

-In many cases of female adolescent parricide some of the more usual explanations and defences for their behaviour do not apply, especially when the crime has been carried out with their boyfriends or when they are in an all-encompassing first love situation.
-They do not necessarily have a broken childhood full of abuse, or were they acting in self-defence as they believe the parent would harm or kill them at any moment.
-The argument of duress, where the only way the adolescent could see to save themselves was to turn to homicidal behaviour is not seen in many of these cases.
+In many cases of female adolescent parricide, some of the more usual explanations and defenses for their behavior do not apply, especially when the crime has been carried out with their boyfriends or when they are in an all-encompassing first love situation.
+They do not necessarily have a broken childhood full of abuse or were they acting in self-defense as they believe the parent would harm or kill them at any moment.
+The argument of duress, where the only way the adolescent could see to save themselves was to turn to homicidal behavior is not seen in many of these cases.

 “The injury and sense of injustice overcome moral controls and drive the parricide, a final act of narcissistic rage.” – Carl Malmquist